Published 10 August 2017

 Last month I participated in the Plastic Free July challenge, which aimed to educate people on the issues of plastic pollution and to encourage participants to stop or limit their plastic consumption for the month of July.

 An option for the challenge was to go completely plastic free or to stop consuming single and disposable plastic for the month.
-I chose to go completely plastic free because firstly, my plastic consumption and waste was already limited as I always carry a metal drink bottle; drink takeaway coffee from a keep cup; use fabric shopping bags; carry my own cutlery; and (usually) bring a container with me when I eat at a restaurant, to avoid unnecessary plastic.
-Secondly, I thought going completely plastic free would be easy.
-Spoiler – it wasn’t.
+I chose to go completely plastic-free because 1) I thought going completely plastic-free would be easy (spoiler – it wasn’t), and 2) my plastic consumption and waste were already because I always carry a metal drink bottle; drink takeaway coffee from a keep cup; use fabric shopping bags; carry my own cutlery; and (usually) bring a container with me when I eat at a restaurant.

-It was not easy, and I failed on multiple occasions.
-We live in a world that does not accommodate people who want to go completely plastic free, but somehow, we need to adapt and make lifestyle changes if we are to face the challenges of the future.
+They don’t call it the Plastic Free July Challenge for nothing.
+We live in a world that does not accommodate for the plastic-free folk, but somehow, we need to adapt and make lifestyle changes if we are to face the challenges of the future.

-My reason for doing the challenge is that I am guilty of claiming that ‘I already do enough’ *insert reason and complain about people who don’t do all the wonderful things that I do for the planet, such as using a keep cup.*
+My reason for doing the challenge is that I am guilty of claiming that ‘I already do enough’ *insert reason and complain about people who don’t do all the wonderful things that I do for the planet.*

 However, while doing the challenge, I noticed that plastic is everything and everywhere and that it was not possible to do this challenge without benefiting from the ease of plastic in some way.

-Everything in my life was either made of or packaged in plastic, at some point in the products production cycle.
+Every product in my life was either made of or packaged in plastic, at some point in its production cycle.
 My furniture at work and home, my cooking utensils, my hair and beauty products – everything in my life is plastic.
 The world we live in is plastic.
 That realisation was disheartening.

-The hardest part of the challenge was when I ran out of shampoo.
-I realised that all of my beauty and hair products are packaged in plastic.
+The hardest part of the challenge was when I ran out of shampoo and foundation.
+I realised that all of my beauty and hair products are heavily packaged in plastic.
 These items are not necessary for my day-to-day life, but I am a vapid consumer, and I like them.
-This happened ten days in, and I found it really hard.
+This happened ten days in, and I found it difficult to adapt.

 Staying true to the challenge, I couldn’t buy new products and managed to last a week without them.
-But I eventually caved, and I bought my expensive, unnecessary, plastic shampoo.
-I regret nothing.
+I tried making my own shampoo out of baking soda and tea tree oil (tried being the operative word here).
+But eventually I caved, and I bought my expensive, unnecessary, plastic shampoo and makeup.
+I regret nothing!

-The cheapness of my usual bill comes from me being a vegan, living of bags of chickpeas, lentils, and rice for $2 a kilo.
-I could no longer buy my cheap environmentally, socially and economically unjust legumes, pasta, cereals, soymilk and tofu products because they were wrapped and packaged in, you guess it, plastic.
-Awful, unnecessary plastic.
+The cheapness of my usual food bill comes from me being a vegan, living of bags of chickpeas, lentils, and rice for $2 a kilo.
+I could no longer buy my cheap environmentally, socially and economically unjust legumes, pasta, cereals, soymilk and tofu products because they were wrapped and packaged in, you guessed it, plastic.
+Awful, unnecessary, harmful plastic.

 I had to start shopping at specialty health and wholefood stores to purchase my food because they allowed for customers to bring their own containers or use the paper bags available in store.
 However, the reality was that the products sold in the stores were held in large plastic tubes, and were most likely packaged in plastic before they made it to the store.
 I ignored this, or else I would have starved (because in this polluted world, plastic is everywhere).